Taxi 2

 Taxi 2 (Taxi Deux) is a 2000 French action comedy film directed by Gérard Krawczyk and released in March 2000.
-Starring Samy Naceri, Frédéric Diefenthal and Marion Cotillard.
-It is the second installment in the Taxi film series.
-It is a sequel to Taxi, written by Luc Besson and directed by Gérard Pirès in 1999.
-It was followed by Taxi 3 in January 2003.
+Starring Samy Naceri, Frédéric Diefenthal and Marion Cotillard, it is the second installment in the Taxi film series.
+It is a sequel to Taxi (1998), written by Luc Besson and directed by Gérard Pirès in 1999.
+It was followed by Taxi 3 (2003) in January 2003.

+A video game adaptation was released by Ubi Soft, also in 2000.

 Plot

 A Japanese minister of defence is traveling to Paris to sign a weapons contract between Japan and France, but first, he is visiting Marseille to view and rate the city police's anti gang tactics (using fake attacks on him).

 During the visit, however, he is kidnapped by a group working for the Japanese yakuza.
 Emilien (Frédéric Diefenthal) is determined to rescue the minister and detective Petra (Emma Sjöberg), his girlfriend who was also kidnapped, and restore the honour of his department.
 Once again, speed demon taxi driver Daniel (Samy Naceri) is called upon to save the day with his high speed driving skills.

-Also with the Peugeot, the Mitsubishi Lancer Evolution VI is also featured as a star car driven by the Yakuzas.
+Also with the Peugeot, the Mitsubishi Lancer Evolution VI is also featured as a star car driven by the yakuza.